rhickling/email-resources/README.md

 # email-resources
-A random collection of email related links that have or may proven useful.
+A random collection of email related links that may prove useful.

 ## Contents